mnneeltakemail2/testNeel3/neel-client/faq.md

 # Frequently asked questions

 This section contains frequently asked questions related to the Neel applications.
-In this section, you will find some subtle points for a better understanding of the Neel platform algorithms.
+In this section, you will find some subtle points for a better understanding of the Neel network algorithms.

 * [What is a SEED phrase?](/neel-client/frequently-asked-questions-faq/account-management/seed-phrase.md)
 * [One Seed - One Neel address.](/neel-client/frequently-asked-questions-faq/account-management/one-seed.md)